-4. GENERAL

-- 4.1.
-The share swap which results in a private placement in KHC is subject to KHC obtaining approval of the CSE and the SEC to effect the same. - 4.2.
-The requisite shareholder resolution to give effect to the above is set out in the attached Notice of Meeting convening the Extraordinary General Meeting (EGM) (Annexure V) to be held for that purpose.
-Shareholders who are unable to attend the meeting in person are requested to complete the enclosed Form of Proxy (Annexure VI) in accordance with the instructions specified therein, and deposit at the registered office of the Company at No.327, Union Place, Colombo 02. - 4.3.
-Auditor's Reports and Audited Financial Statements for the year ended 31st March 2022 and subsequent interim financial statements of the Company upto the quarter ended 31st December 2022, are available on the website of the CSE, www.cse.lk. - 4.4.
-The shares issued in KHC by way of the aforementioned Private Placement will be uploaded directly to the CDS accounts of the respective parties.

-5. DECLARATIONS
+5. GENERAL

 - 5.1.
+The Directors of the Company have resolved that, the consideration for which the shares are to be swapped/issued under the proposed share swap/private placement are fair and reasonable to the Company and to all existing shareholders. - 5.2.
+The approval of the CSE has been obtained for this share swap/private placement. - 5.3.
+The requisite shareholder resolution to give effect to the above, is set out in the Notice of Meeting convening the Extraordinary General Meeting (Annexure VI) to be held for that purpose.
+Shareholders who are unable to attend the meeting in person are requested to complete the enclosed Form of Proxy (Annexure VII), in accordance with the instructions specified therein, and deposit same at the registered office of the Company at No.327, Union Place, Colombo 02. - 5.4.
+Auditor's Reports, Audited Financial Statements for year ended 31st March 2022 and subsequent interim financial statements up to the quarter ended 31st December 2022, of the Company are available on the website of the CSE, www.cse.lk. - 5.5.
+The shares issued by way of the aforementioned Private Placement will be uploaded directly to the CDS accounts of the respective parties.

+6. DECLARATIONS

+- 6.1.
 The listing of the shares by the Colombo Stock Exchange will in no way be reflective of the merits of the issue.
-The Colombo Stock Exchange assumes no responsibility for the correctness of any of the statements made, opinions expressed or reports included herein. - 5.2.
+The Colombo Stock Exchange assumes no responsibility for the correctness of any of the statements made, opinions expressed, or reports included herein. - 6.2.
 The Directors of the Company collectively and individually accept full responsibility for the accuracy of the information given and confirm having made all reasonable enquiries, that to the best of their knowledge and belief that there are no other facts the omission of which would render any statement in the circular misleading.